evolvedbinary/jni-benchmarks/DataBenchmarks.md

 method is probably to be preferred to using `GetCritical` because while their performance is equal, `GetRegion` abstracts slightly further the operations we want to use.

-The `ByteBuf` class provided by netty is intriguing, and its `ByteProcessor` mechanism needs investigated further; either it is extremely efficient or I have done something wrong in using it; probably the latter.

 Vitally, whatever JNI transfer mechanism is chosen, the buffer allocation mechanism and pattern is crucial to achieving good performance.
 We experimented